jvm-repo-rebuild/reproducible-central/README.md

 ```
 `rebuild.sh` script will use the build specification file (= [`.buildspec` file](BUILDSPEC.md)) to choose a Docker container to rebuild the project and check output against Central Repository reference binaries.

-To rebuild every project with build instructions available in this Git repository, just run:
+To rebuild every project with build instructions available in this Git repository, just run (and wait for hours...):
 ```
 find content -name *.buildspec -exec ./rebuild.sh {} \;
 ```